pipe-cd/pipecd/docs/content/en/docs/concepts/_index.md

 ### Analysis Provider

-PipeCD supports multiple methods to automate the analysis process of your deployments.
-It can be by using metrics, logs or by checking the configured http requests.
+PipeCD supports multiple methods to automate the analysis process of the deployment.
+It can be done by using metrics, logs or by checking the configured http requests.
 Analysis Provider defines where to get those metrics/log data, like `Prometheus`, `Datadog`, `Stackdriver`, `CloudWatch`, and so on.

-### Kubernetes Application Variant

-Each Kubernetes application can has 3 variants: primary (aka stable), baseline, canary.
-- `primary` runs the current version of code and configuration.
-- `baseline` runs the same version of code and configuration as the primary variant.
-(Creating a brand new baseline workload ensures that the metrics produced are free of any effects caused by long-running processes.)
-- `canary` runs the proposed changed of code or configuration.